rhx/orvibo/README.md

 ## Usage

-Ensure that `/usr/local/bin` is in your path, then run
+Ensure that `/usr/local/bin` is in your path and that your smart plug is connected to your local wireless LAN, then run

-	orvibo -m ac:cf:12:34:56:78
+	orvibo ac:cf:23:24:25:26

-(replace `ac:cf:12:34:56:78` with the MAC address of your smart plug.)
+(replace `ac:cf:23:24:25:26` with the actual MAC address of your smart plug.)

+You can now issue commands on standard input and will receive status updates on standard output.

+### Commands

+Valid commands are:

+	OFF	turn the plug off
+	ON	turn the plug on
+	P	"ping" the plug: get the current plug status ("On" or "Off") Q	quit

+### Command line options

+Synopsis:	`orvibo [-b port] [-t seconds] [-u port] <Mac>`
+Options:

+	-b broadcastPort	the UDP port to broadcast status information on (default: none) -t timeout			timeout when trying to connect to the socket (default: none) -u listenPort		the UDP to listen on for commands (default: none, stdio only)

+#### Example

+Broadcast on UDP port `12345`, listen for commands on UDP port `54321`, and try to establish a connection to the smart plug within two seconds (otherwise exit):

+	orvibo -b 12345 -t 2 -u 54321 ac:cf:23:24:25:26